monis256/ottawa-recreation-reservation/README.md

 1. Ensure that you have installed [Python](https://www.python.org/downloads/) on your machine
 2. Make a copy of the file [`src/.env-sample`](src/.env-sample) named `src/.env`
 3. Edit the contents of `src/.env` to match your credentials
-4. Install the required packages by running the following command:
+4. Install the required packages by running the following commands:

 ```bash
 pip install --upgrade pip pipenv